RDFLib/rdflib/docs/rdf_terms.rst

     Typed literals have a lexical form and a datatype URI being an RDF URI reference.

-    Note: Literals in which the lexical form begins with a composing character (as defined by CHARMOD)are allowed however they may cause interoperability problems, particularly with XML version 1.1.

-    Note: When using the language tag, care must be taken not to confuse language with locale.
+.. note:: When using the language tag, care must be taken not to confuse language with locale.
 The language tag relates only to human language text.
 Presentational issues should be addressed in end-user applications.

-    Note: The case normalization of language tags is part of the description of the abstract syntax, and consequently the abstract behaviour of RDF applications.
+.. note:: The case normalization of language tags is part of the description of the abstract syntax, and consequently the abstract behaviour of RDF applications.
 It does not constrain an RDF implementation to actually normalize the case.
 Crucially, the result of comparing two language tags should not be sensitive to the case of the original input. -- `RDF Concepts and Abstract Syntax`__

 .. __: http://www.w3.org/TR/rdf-concepts/#section-Graph-URIref